nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: God created everything, but He made people in a particularly special way.
+  intro: This is the story about how all of creation changed because people didn't
+    trust God.
+He had to plan a big rescue us to bring us close to him again.
-    You can read about it in Genesis 1-2.
+    You can read all about it in Genesis 2 - 3.
-  video: ZZPfCWV81pE
+  video: Kg2lkCxjMg8
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020